Student Elective Term (SET)For Graduate Students in Healthcare Disciplines

 - Contact the MHF Office to express interest.
 The office can also send forms by email upon request or you can download them yourself.

 - Download and fill out the application form.
 Arrange for SET Reference Request to be sent to three references.
-Applications are accepted starting in February for the academic year that begins the following August or September.
+Applications are accepted starting in January for the academic year that begins the following August or September.
 Email applications are preferred.
 Applications and references are due in the MHF Office by May 15th.
-Special note: Due to the COVID-19 pandemic, if you are interested in SET for 2020-21 but cannot meet the May 15 deadline, please email the MHF Office to make known your interest.

 - Funding is contingent upon students subsequently completing all of the necessary preparations and submitting a letter of acceptance from the placement institution.